dbsr/plugin.video.percuiro.tacobell/README.md

 This addon uses the module urlresolver to resolve search results to playable links.
 Without a subscribtion of some kind to a premium (multi) file host you will be one sad donkey.

-### ?Por qu? lo llamas percuiro Taco Bell?
+### ?Por que lo llamas percuiro Taco Bell?

-*Me gustan mucho los tacos y mi espa?ol es terrible.*
+*Me gustan mucho los tacos y mi espanol es terrible.*

 ### Contact